kimwoonggon/FlappyBird-CPP-Raylib-RL/README.md

 ## How It Works

-The AI uses a reinforcement learning model trained to play Flappy Bird optimally.
+The AI uses a reinforcement learning model trained to play Flappy Bird.
 The game converts the current frame into a format the neural network can understand, and the model outputs probabilities for two actions: "do nothing" or "flap."

 ### Model Training Methodology